-When people click on your ads, the URL of the landing page on your website typically includes information about the ad click.
-When a site visitor takes an action that you’ve tagged as a conversion (e.g. by firing an AdWords conversion tracking tag), the ad click information is used to associate that conversion with the ad click that brought the visitor to your site.
+When people click on your ads, the URL of the conversion page on your website typically includes information about the click.
+When a site visitor takes an action that you’ve tagged as a conversion (e.g. when a Google Ads conversion tag is fired), the click information is used to associate that conversion with the click that brought the visitors to your site.

 - Click Tags New.

-- Click Tag Configuration and select the Conversion Linker tag type.
+- Click Tag Configuration and select Conversion Linker.

-- Select a trigger to fire your new Conversion Linker tag.
-(Typically, you will want to use a trigger that fires on all page views, or on specific page views where site visitors will land after clicking an ad.)
+- Select a trigger.
+In most cases, you should use a trigger that fires on all page views, or on specific page views where site visitors will land after an ad is clicked.

 Override cookie settings (advanced)

-By default, the Conversion Linker tag sets ad click information in cookies named _gcl_aw and _gcl_dc using the top-most domain and root level path.
-If you need to override any of these settings, you can do so in the Linker Options.
+The conversion linker tag sets ad click information in cookies named _gcl_aw, _gcl_dc, and _gcl_gb, and uses the top-most domain and root level path.
+If you need to override any of these settings, you can do so in Linker Options.

-When you select the override cookie settings option, fields for Name, Domain, and Path will appear:
+When you select the Override cookie settings checkbox, text fields for Name prefix, Domain, and Path will appear:

 - Name: This is the prefix used as part of the cookie names.The default prefix name is _gcl.
-For example, if you change the Name to _gcl2, the Conversion Linker tag will set cookies named _gcl2_aw and _gcl2_dc.
-If you change the prefix of the cookie names, any tags that read ad click info from these cookies (e.g. AdWords conversion tracking tags) must also be configured to use the same prefix.
+For example, if you change the Name field to _gcl2, the Conversion Linker tag will set cookies named _gcl2_aw and _gcl2_dc.
+If you change the prefix of the cookie names, any tags that read ad click info from these cookies (e.g. Google Ads conversion tags) must also be configured to use the same prefix.

 - Domain: This is the domain of your website on which the first-party cookies should be set.
-By default, the Conversion Linker tag will use the highest level domain on which it can set cookies.
-For example, if your website address is blog.example.com, the Conversion Linker tag will set the cookie domain to example.com.
+By default, a conversion linker tag will use the highest level domain on which it can set cookies.
+For example, if your website address is blog.example.com, a conversion linker tag will set the cookie domain to example.com.
 Only set this field if you need to limit the cookies to a lower-level domain.

 - Path: This is the path used to set the cookies.
-By default, the cookie path will be the root level (/).
+By default, the cookie path will be the root level of the domain.
 Only set this field if you need to limit the cookies to a subdirectory of a domain.